alexpmagalhaes/R-course/docs/index.md

-# Welcome to the SFB924 R course
+# Welcome to the MolMed R course

 ### Before we start you need to install some programs!